Adityaydv1234/Automated-Metadata-Generation/README.md

 ## 🚀 How to Use

 ### 🔸 1.
 Use In-Browser Web App (No Installation Needed)
-1. Open `automated_metagenerator.html` in your browser
+1. Open `automated_metagenerator.html` in your browser.
-2. Drag and drop a `.pdf`, `.docx`, or `.txt` file into the upload zone
+2. Drag and drop a `.pdf`, `.docx`, or `.txt` file into the upload zone.
-3. Wait for in-browser analysis (no server or backend required)
+3. Wait for in-browser analysis (no server or backend required).
-4. Download the metadata report
+4. Download the metadata report.

-> ✅ All processing stays in-browser — perfect for lightweight, private usage
+> ✅ All processing stays in-browser — perfect for lightweight, private usage.

 ---